You are here

 Life Safety Systems

 Life safety systems (fire alarms, sprinklers, fire extinguishers, and generators) are serviced by Facilities Management Operations and Maintenance Life Safety Systems.
-To report problems call the Work Control Center at (301) 405-2222.
+To report problems call the Customer Response Center at (301) 405-2222.

 - Annual Fire Safety Report